helboukkouri/character-bert/README.md

 ## Running experiments on GPUs

-In order to use GPUs you will need to make sure the pytorch version that is in your conda environment matches your machine's configuration.
+In order to use GPUs you will need to make sure the PyTorch version that is in your conda environment matches your machine's configuration.
 To do that, you may want to run a few tests.

 Let's assume you want to use the GPU n°0 on your machine.
 Then set: